Electrictoast/Branching/README.md

 this will list ways to branch and notes on branching.

-git branch - list branches, highlights the one your on.
+git branch - list branches, highlights the one your on

 git branch branchname - create a branch.